Appendix C. Naming of Viruses

 When Dr.Web components detect a threat, the notification in the user interface and the report file contain a name of the threat sample given by the specialists of Doctor Web anti-virus laboratory.
 These names are formed according to certain principles and reflect a threat's design, classes of vulnerable objects, distribution environment (OS and applications), and some other features.
 Knowing these principles may be useful for understanding software and organizational vulnerabilities of the protected system.
 The full and constantly updated version of this classification is available at https://vms.drweb.com/classification/.

-In certain cases this classification is conventional as some viruses can possess several features at the same time.
-Besides, it should not be considered exhaustive as new types of viruses constantly appear, and the classification is made more precise.
+In certain cases this classification is conventional as some threats can possess several features at the same time.
+Besides, it should not be considered exhaustive as new types of threats constantly appear, and the classification is made more precise.

 Prefixes